Working Both Sides of the Retail Track Provides Unique ViewBy Jan Hogewoning | Tue, 03/24/2020 - 15:36

 Q: What are the main questions your clients have?

 A: The first topic clients focus on is their profits.
 In our view, many vendors have a glamorous idea about getting their product on the shelves of major retailers.
 However, they do not seem to have a strong understanding of how to make money.
 They will sell a total of US$100 million but make a profit of only US$100,000 due to economic inefficiencies.
 We analyze their numbers and provide step-by-step guidance in areas such as how to price their products, in what form they need to sell them and which market segment they should target.
-A company may benefit by selling their products in a six-pack instead of a 10-pack, with the frequency of buys going up, just to give a small example.

 Data is everything for us.
 We create a different set of analytics for each of our clients.
 Many retailers have portals that provide information on their floorplans.
 Only about a quarter of vendors actually use these in their own decision-making.
 If you do not know how your retailer sells its products, how can you define a strategy for your own product?
 People generally love their own product.
 At TodoRetail, we are 100 percent candid.
 We always provide the most honest advice, whether to a vendor or a retailer.